Sulfur hexafluoride circuit breaker: High-power testing

 Also have a small control of power.

 Issues related to SF6 circuit breakers

 The following issues are associated with SF6 circuit breakers:

-Toxic lower order gases
+Toxic lower-order gases

-When an arc is formed in SF6 gas small quantities of lower order gases are formed.
-Some of these byproducts are toxic and can cause irritation to eyes and respiratory systems.
-This is a concern if the interrupters are opened for maintenance or at disposal of the interrupters.
+When an arc occurs in SF6 gas, it produces small quantities of other gases.
+Some of these byproducts are toxic and can irritate eyes and respiratory systems.
+One byproduct, disulfur decafluoride (S2F10), has a toxicity similar to phosgene and does not produce lacrimation or skin irritation, thus providing little warning of exposure.
+Therefore used SF6 must be handled as a hazardous substance whenever an interrupter is opened for maintenance or disposal.

 Oxygen displacement

-SF6 is heavier than air, so care must be taken when entering low confined spaces due to the risk of oxygen displacement.
+SF6 is heavier than air, so care must be taken when entering low places and confined spaces due to the risk of suffocation due to oxygen displacement.

 Greenhouse gas

 SF6 is the most potent greenhouse gas that the Intergovernmental Panel on Climate Change has evaluated.
 It has a global warming potential that is 23,900 times worse than CO2.

 Some governments have implemented systems to monitor and control the emission of SF6 to the atmosphere.

 Comparison with other types

 Circuit breakers are usually classed on their insulating medium.
-The follow types of circuit breakers may be an alternative to SF6 types.
+The following types of circuit breakers may be an alternative to SF6 types.